SOME TIPS ON HOW TO PICK THE COZUMEL DIVE SHOP THAT IS PERFECT FOR YOU!

 A pretty store.
 Whether or not they sell dive gear doesn't have anything to do with YOUR dive trip.
-You can buy dive gear anywhere.
+You can buy dive gear anywhere and doing it in Cozumel is the absolute most expensive way, due to the import taxes these dive shops must pay to get the gear there.
 There are many dive operators that have no store at all.
 This is not a big deal and not having a store does not mean that they are not a good dive operation.

 Looking For Referrals?

 Scuba message boards and forums are loaded with plenty of individuals who know everything there is to know about Cozumel (including me ;-p).
 Take what you read on these boards with a grain of salt.
 Most the message boards do not require that the person behind the online name show their real identity.
 Its possible that "missy", "big joe diver", "divemommy", and "singlediver" are all the same person who will login under different names and correspond with themselves, making it look like there are a whole bunch of experienced people who just LOVE the ABC Dive Shop.
 Since the message boards pride themselves on how many members they have, as opposed to the quality of their information, they do not discourage this practice*.
 You might find this prevalent on boards that sell a lot of banner ads.
 So if you've got five people who jump in to recommend a particular dive shop before you tell them what your needs are, proceed with caution.
 What's right for someone else may not be right for you.
 You wouldn't let your 14-year old daughter take advice from a total stranger online, why would YOU do it when asking about a life-support sport like scuba diving?
 Some of the boards are not well-moderated and are overrun by dive operators and their friends trying to recruit business.